NURSING 3008EX - ATSI Health

 General Course Information

-Course Code NURSING 3008EX Course ATSI Health Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s External Units 3 Contact Online Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description This course provides an understanding and an appreciation of the Aboriginal and Torres Strait Islander peoples health, culture and history.
+Course Code NURSING 3008EX Course ATSI Health Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s External Units 3 Contact Online Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description This course provides an understanding and an appreciation of the Aboriginal and Torres Strait Islander peoples health, culture and history.
 This will inform an understanding of the health issues facing the ATSI population and importantly will identify the contribution that nurses can provide in both primary and acute health care settings.

 Course Coordinator: Mr Iain Everett